Auburn police: Pair arrested after chase was also behind assault

-A 19-year-old Red Creek resident has been charged with assaulting police with a deadly weapon after intentionally swerving a car at officers during a high-speed chase through Auburn Friday, police said.
+A 19-year-old Red Creek resident has been charged with attempted assault on police after intentionally swerving a car at officers during a high-speed chase through Auburn Friday, police said.

 The man, and a juvenile in the vehicle with him, were also charged with second-degree assault for a Wednesday incident on Owasco Street, the Auburn Police Department said in a news release.